Did you know there’s a wrong way to use a reflector?

 1. How to use a reflector as a key light

 In other words, the reflected light is what is lighting your subject.
-In this instance, it is best used more or less opposite where the light is coming from.
-So, if you are outdoors and are using the sun as a backlight…
+In this instance, it’s best used more or less opposite where the light is coming from.
+So, if you’re outdoors and using the sun as a backlight…

 2. How to use a reflector as a fill light

 If your subject is standing next to a window and there are dark shadows on the side of the face opposite the window…

 Distance to subject

 The last point to remember on how to use a reflector in portrait photography is how close you hold it to your subject.
 The closer your photography reflector is to your subject, the stronger the reflected light will be.

 Because reflectors come in their own carry cases, with handles, they’re very easy to hook onto your camera bag.